kamat-ibm/ibmrecipes/Puppet-4.2.3_rh6_rh7_sl11_sl12.md

      ./rootuser_tests.sh

-Execute testcases as puppet user
+Execute testcases as puppet user:

 * ssl, face, indirector, network related  unit testcases should be executed as puppet user.
 * The integration testcases except provider and type related testcases should be executed as puppet user.